torognes/vsearch/README.md

 You may customize the installation directory using the `--prefix=DIR` option to `configure`.
 If the compression libraries [zlib](https://www.zlib.net) and/or [bzip2](https://www.sourceware.org/bzip2/) are installed on the system, they will be detected automatically and support for compressed files will be included in vsearch (see section **Dependencies** below).
 Support for compressed files may be disabled using the `--disable-zlib` and `--disable-bzip2` options to `configure`.
 A PDF version of the manual will be created from the `vsearch.1` manual file if `ps2pdf` is available, unless disabled using the `--disable-pdfman` option to `configure`.
 It is recommended to run configure with the options `CFLAGS="-O3"` and `CXXFLAGS="-O3"`.
 Other  options may also be applied to `configure`, please run `configure -h` to see them all.
 GNU autoconf (version 2.63 or later), automake and the GCC C++ (`g++`) compiler is required to build vsearch.
 Version 3.82 or later of `make` may be required on Linux, while version 3.81 is sufficient on macOS.

-The distributed Linux ppc64le and aarch64 binaries were compiled using the C++ cross-compiler.
-The Windows binary was built using [Mingw-w64](http://mingw-w64.org/).
+To build VSEARCH on Debian and similar Linux distributions (Ubuntu etc) you'll need the following packages: autoconf, automake, g++, ghostscript, groff, libbz2-dev, make, zlib1g-dev.
+Include libsimde-dev to build on riscv64 or mips64el.

+To build VSEARCH on Fedora and similar Linux distributions (RHEL, Centos etc) you'll need the following packages: autoconf, automake, bzip2-devel, gcc-c++, ghostscript, groff-base, make, zlib-devel.

-**Cloning the repo** Instead of downloading the source distribution as a compressed archive, you could clone the repo and build it as shown below.
+Instead of downloading the source distribution as a compressed archive, you could clone the repo and build it as shown below.
 The options to `configure` as described above are still valid.

 ```
 git clone https://github.com/torognes/vsearch.git